Microsoft-Build-2016/CodeLabs-Office/Module4-O365ConnectorsAndSkype/README.md

 1. When the page loads, add the following details:
 	- **Operation**: **POST**
 	- **Destination Address**: **webhook URL** from **Step 4**
 	- **Headers**: **Content-Type: application/json**
 	- **Body**: **{ "text": "Hello from Build 2016" }**

 	![Manual Webhook](Images/Mod4_ManualHook.png?raw=true "Manual Webhook")

     _Manual Webhook_

-1. Accept the **Captcha** and click the **Launch Request** button.
+1. Accept the **Captcha** and click **Launch Request**.
 You should get a confirmation screen that looks similar to the following.

 	![Webhook Manual Confirmation](Images/Mod4_ManualConfirm.png?raw=true "Webhook Manual Confirmation")

     _Webhook Manual Confirmation_

 1. If you return to the Office 365 Group, you should be able to locate the message you sent into it via the webhook.

 	![Message sent into Group via webhook](Images/Mod4_HookDone.png?raw=true "Message sent into Group via webhook")

     _Message sent into Group via webhook_

 1. Although you sent a very simple message into the webhook, Office 365 Connectors support a much more complex message format.
 You can get more details on the message format by visiting [https://dev.outlook.com/Connectors/GetStarted](https://dev.outlook.com/Connectors/GetStarted "https://dev.outlook.com/Connectors/GetStarted").

 <a name="Ex1Task3"></a>
-#### Task 3 - Integreting "Connect to Office 365" into Existing Applications ####
+#### Task 3 - Integrating "Connect to Office 365" into existing applications ####

 Task 2 had you manually register a webhook for an Office 365 Connector.
 In this Task, you will modify an existing web application to register webhooks with Office 365 by leveraging a "Connect to Office 365" button.
 You will capture the webhook details in a custom callback and send messages to Office 365 when new records are created in the application.

 This Task uses a starter project to serve as the existing application.
 The application is a Craigslist-style selling site named BillsList.
 You are tasked with enhancing BillsList to allow users to subscribe to listing categories and send messages to Office 365 Groups when new listings match the subscription criteria.

 1. Open Windows Explorer and browse to the module's **Source\Ex1\Begin** folder.